 Driving For Amazon Flex—Is It Worth It?

-You may be wondering how much you can actually earn as a driver for Amazon Flex UK, and if the rates they advertise are genuinely realistic or unlikely to be the norm—we’ve done the research, and here’s what we found:
+You may be wondering how much you can actually earn as a driver for Amazon Flex UK, and if the rates they advertise are genuinely realistic or unlikely to be the norm—we’ve done the research for 2026, and here’s what we found:

 How Much Can You Earn Driving For Amazon?

-Amazon Flex UK states on its website that drivers can make £13-£15 per hour while driving for Amazon Flex, but our research shows how this may not be the case.
-While many drivers online speak highly about their earnings potential with Flex, enjoying the flexible hours, weekly pay and “be your own boss” nature of the work, earnings can be inconsistent
+Amazon Flex UK states on its website that drivers can make between £13 and £17 per hour while driving for Amazon Flex, but our research shows how this may not always be the case.
+While many drivers online speak highly about their earnings potential with Flex, enjoying the flexible hours, weekly pay, and “be your own boss” nature of the work, earnings can be inconsistent.

-For instance, you’re unlikely to make £13-£15 per hour on every shift you work with Amazon Flex, simply due to the way the app works things out.
-Once they’ve signed up for a shift, drivers are assigned a “block”, which is Amazon’s name for the process of collecting your parcels and delivering them over an estimated time period—this certainly doesn't mean it's impossible (or even uncommon) for your hourly earnings to be in line with Amazon's adverts.
+For instance, you’re unlikely to make exactly £15 to £17 per hour on every single shift you work.
+Once you’ve signed up for a shift, you are assigned a “block”, which is Amazon’s name for the process of collecting your parcels and delivering them over an estimated time period.

-The Flex app doesn’t track your speed, but keep in mind the penalties of speeding to meet a delivery slot—fines, points on your license and potentially losing your work with Amazon is never worth speeding for.
+The Flex app doesn’t track your speed, but keep in mind the penalties of speeding to meet a delivery slot—fines, points on your license, and potentially losing your work with Amazon are never worth speeding for.

-Amazon pays you a flat rate per block, so your hourly rate depends on your income from that block and the amount of time it takes to complete it.
+Amazon pays you a flat rate per block, so your true hourly rate depends on your income from that block and the actual amount of time it takes you to complete it.
 On their website, Amazon even states that “time taken per delivery may vary…. occasionally [taking] more time than expected”.
-So, if you end up stuck in traffic or on a difficult/long route then your hourly rate will be impacted.
+So, if you end up stuck in heavy traffic or on a difficult, sprawling rural route, your hourly rate will be negatively impacted.

 Our research indicated that most blocks are between 3-4 hours (but can reach up to 5), and while there isn’t a “typical” number of drops per block it is possible to have over 200 unique deliveries for each one—especially during busier periods, such as the run up to Christmas.